What is a kidney biopsy?

 If the kidney biopsy is done with the aid of X-ray, the amount of radiation used is

 small.
-Therefore, the risk for radiation exposure is low.
+This means the risk for radiation exposure is low.

 If you are pregnant or think you may be, tell your healthcare provider.
 Talk with

-your healthcare provider about the risks to the fetus from being exposed to an X-ray.
+your healthcare provider about the risks to the baby from being exposed to an X-ray.

-Pregnancy does not always mean you can't have a kidney biopsy.
+Pregnancy doesn't always mean you can't have a kidney biopsy.
 It may be important

-for the health of the mother.
-Special precautions may be taken to protect both the
+for the mother's health.
+Special safety steps may be taken to protect both the mother

 You may not be able to have a kidney biopsy if you have an active kidney infection,